salesforce/bazel-eclipse/docs/common/projectviews.md

 If the glob matches a package which is provisioned with the `project-per-package` strategy, all source folders in the project will be marked as containing test sources.

-### `runtime_import_depth`
+### `classpath_depth`

-A integer indicating the depth of source targets runtime dependencies pulled in to the project model during sync (default is `-1`, which pulls in all transitive dependencies in the graph).
+A integer indicating the depth of source targets runtime dependencies pulled in to the project model during sync (default is `0`, which pulls in all transitive dependencies in the graph).

-Providing a value greater or equal to 0 will filter transitive dependencies and provide a partial classpath to the project model.
+Providing a value greater then 0 will filter transitive dependencies and provide a partial classpath to the project model.

 Note: While all required compile-time dependencies are added regardless, there may be edge cases with the Eclipse compiler which may result in compile errors.